Azores Liberation Front

+In 2006 Rui Medeiros became president of the group, and has stated in a 2016 interview that the group is no longer pursuing violent means.
+Medeiros claims that the group has a membership in the hundreds.
+The founder of the group, José de Almeida, died in 2014.

 History

-Originally, it was founded by José de Almeida in London, on April 8, 1975, a former representative of the Acção Nacional Popular (English: Popular National Action Party) in the National Assembly, who modeled his actions on the Frente de Libertação do Arquipélago da Madeira (FLAMA).
-As Almeida would state:
+The FLA was founded by José de Almeida in London, on April 8, 1975.
+Almeida, a former representative of the Acção Nacional Popular (English: Popular National Action Party) in the National Assembly, modeled his actions on the Madeira Archipelago Liberation Front (FLAMA).